Medical Reviewer

 Sleeping Pill Addiction and Mental Health

 Sleeping pill misuse can have profound effects on mental health, exacerbating existing conditions and giving rise to new ones.
-Prolonged abuse of sleeping pills may lead to the development of depression, anxiety, and irritability, significantly impairing your overall daily functioning and quality of life.[10]
+Prolonged abuse of sleeping pills may lead to the development of depression, anxiety, and irritability as a result of side effects or withdrawal symptoms, significantly impairing your overall daily functioning and quality of life.[10]

 Sleeping Pill Addiction Treatment